Viewing time: 5 minutes and 5 seconds

 Most people will need to forget bookstores.
 It’s very hard to negotiate an agreement with individual stores unless you’re a publisher.
 And bookstores also take 50 to 60% of the cover price.
 As well, they’re able to return any unsold books to you for up to a year later and they expect a full refund for that.

 For all these reasons, I suggest that self-publishers look instead at distributing through an online site like Amazon.
-They will take 30% of your cover price and they will take care of shipping the book for you as well.
+Assuming you meet their pricing requirements, they will take 30% of your cover price — leaving 70% for you — and they will take care of shipping the book for you as well.

 Amazon has a self-publishing arm called Create Space.
 And you can also buy a package from them that will cover ALL of the costs I’ve outlined above.